Abdullah-1420/hospital-emergency-management-program/README.md

 ### Administration

--Add, delete, modify and display employees
+- Add, delete, modify and display employees
--Review of the patient's previous cases
+- Review of the patient's previous cases
--Knowing the patient's presence
+- Knowing the patient's presence

 ### Reception